CottageCabbage/CottageCabbage/README.md

 ## Goals
 + Making my own Pomodoro Timer.
 See TomatoSalad repo
++ Diary App, like [this one](https://github.com/samuelmeuli/mini-diary), more markdown.

 ## Interests
 I like baking and also books.
 Bread and Cosmic Horror, that is.